 3 tbsp wheat germ (I have subbed ground flaxseed or hazelnut flour.)

 1/3 cup milk powder (I have subbed almond flour.)

 ½ tsp baking powder

 ½ cup walnuts, chopped

 1 tsp vanilla

 Break the chocolate into a pan set over very gently simmering water.
 Add the butter.
 Heat just until melted, then allow to cool.
 Oil a square cake pan.
 (I lined an unoiled pan with natural, unbleached parchment paper.)
 Preheat oven to 350°.
 Whisk dry ingredients, walnuts, and dates together in a bowl.
 Add beaten eggs and vanilla to chocolate mixture.
 Combine wet and dry ingredients.
 Pour the mixture into prepared pan and bake for 20-25 minutes until it is firm around the edges yet still soft in the center.
 For moist, chewy brownies be careful not to overbake them.
-When cool, cut into 16 squares.
+When cool, cut into 8-16 servings.